 Commercial satellite deployment from the International Space Station (ISS), offered by Nanoracks, has proven to be simpler, easier, faster, more secure and lower cost than regular Rideshare satellite launches.
 As of the end of 2020, Nanoracks has launched more than 200 satellites from the ISS, with manifests continuing to fill up for future missions.

 Key benefits of deploying satellites from the ISS include highly reliable launches with flexible launch windows.
-Payloads enjoy soft stowed, pressurized, ambient temperature on launch with a very short turn around on re-flight.
-All at an affordable price.
+Payloads enjoy soft stowed, pressurized, ambient temperature on launch with a very short turn around on re-flight, and at an affordable price.

 1 – Satellite handover to Nanoracks for a soft ride to the ISS

 2 – ISS crew transfer, unpack, inspect and stow satellites

 3 – Satellites installed on Bishop, Kaber or CubeSat Deployer

 4 – Satellites power-on checks and Airlock depressurization

 5 – Robotic arm positions for orbit and satellites are deployed

 ISS Satellite Launch Added Value – Not Just Another Rideshare.
 Download Nanoracks ISS Satellite Deployment Value Proposition.

 The Nanoracks CubeSat Deployer (NRCSD) is a self-contained CubeSat deployer system that mechanically and electrically isolates CubeSats, and has been in operation since 2014.